West Michigan Metal Roofing

-- You’ve got an older home – Aging homes need special care to protect their structural integrity, so if you have an older home that needs a touch up, a metal roof is a good way to go.
-They are lightweight, so won’t add too much extra onto an older frame, and are great for protecting the original structure of an older roof.
+- You’ve got an older home – Aging homes need special care to protect their structural integrity, so if you have an older home that needs a touch-up, a metal roof is a good way to go.
+They are lightweight, so they won’t add too much extra onto an older frame, and are great for protecting the original structure of an older roof.

-- There are also plenty of other, less likely reasons your metal roof may need replacing.
 Perhaps it was badly damaged in a storm, or the structural integrity of the support beams are in question.
 No matter the issue, if you have questions regarding your metal roof, or if you’re considering replacing your old metal roof, give the experienced roofers at Werner Roofing a call.
-At 616-844-5382, we’ll answer any questions and provide you with a free quote unique to your situation.
+We’ll answer any questions and provide you with a free quote unique to your situation.